Mikheil-Flammifer/Logistics-Application/README.md

 ## Prerequisites

 - Java 22.0.2 or newer
-- Maven 3.8+ (for building the project)
+- Maven 3.8.8+ (for building the project)
-- An IDE like IntelliJ IDEA, Eclipse, or any other editor with Java support (optional)
+- An IDE like IntelliJ IDEA or any other editor with Java support
+-
 ## How to Build the Application

 1. Clone the repository: